 CBSE - XII Science - Physics - Atoms

 The emission spectrum characteristics of some elements are plainly visible to the naked eye when these elements are heated.
-For example, when platinum wire is dipped into a strontium nitrate solution and then inserted into a flame, the strontium atoms emit a red color.
-Similarly, when copper is inserted into a flame, the flame becomes light blue.
+For example, when platinum wire is dipped into a Srontium nitrate solution and then inserted into a flame, the strontium atoms emit a red color.
+Similarly, when Copper is inserted into a flame, the flame becomes light blue.
 These definite characteristics allow elements to be identified by their atomic emission spectrum.
-Not all lights emitted by the spectrum are viewable to the naked eye, it also includes ultra violet rays and infra red lighting
+Not all lights emitted by the spectrum are viewable to the naked eye, it also includes ultra violet rays and infra red lighting.

 Rate this answer